 Related

-- Smart Columns — including the
+- Smart Columns — run icp_fit_analysis across a whole list

 - ICP Management guide — workflows and best practices